-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the Statement of Cash Receipts and Disbursements, Governmental and Business-Type Activities of the Town of Belmont, Mississippi as of and for the year ended September 30, 2019, and the related notes to the financial statements, which collectively comprise the Town of Belmont, Mississippi's basic financial statements and have issued our report thereon dated October 30, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the Statement of Cash Receipts and Disbursements of the governmental and business-type activities of the Town of Belmont, Mississippi as of and for the year ended September 30, 2020, and the related notes to the financial statements, which collectively comprise the Town of Belmont, Mississippi's basic financial statements, and have issued our report thereon dated September 22, 2021.

-Internal Control over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Town of Belmont, Mississippi's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Town of Belmont, Mississippi's internal control.
+In planning and performing our audit of the financial statements, we considered the Town of Belmont, Mississippi's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Town of Belmont, Mississippi's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Town of Belmont, Mississippi's internal control.